Cost-plus contract: Usage

-Recent trends
+Recent

 Between 1995 and 2001 fixed fee cost-plus contracts constituted the largest subgroup of cost-plus contracting in the U.S. defense sector.
 Starting during 2002 award-fee cost plus contracts became more numerous than fixed fee cost plus contracts.

 The distribution of annual contract values by sector category and award types indicates that cost plus contracts in the past had the largest importance in research, followed by services and products.
 In 2004, however, services replaced research as the dominant sector category for cost-plus contracts.
 For all other contract types combined the relative ranking is reversed to the original cost-plus order, meaning that products are most numerous, followed by service and research.

 With cost-plus contracting being designed primarily for research and development, cost plus contracts were used in many different efforts unrelated to research and development.
 The percentage of cost-plus contracting within a contract is expected to be correlated to the percentage share of research undertaken in any given program.
 However, several programs, such as the Lockheed Martin F-35 Lightning II, UGM-133 Trident II, CVN-68, and the CVN-21 deviate from this pattern by continuing to make extensive usage of cost-plus contracting despite the programs being subsequent to the research and development state.

+NASA experienced significant cost and delivery delays on some cost-plus contracts contributing to delays of some Space Launch System launches.